samblacklock/react-redux-sockets-chat/README.md

 yarn start
 ```

-navigate to localhost:3000, open in two browser windows to chat
+Navigate to `localhost:3000`, open in two browser windows to chat

-Time spent 5-6 hours over a few sessions
+Time spent: 5-6 hours over a few sessions